Do I run a large business? Or a small business?

 Next, take note of when your contract expires and any exit fees you might be being charged.

-If you got all that in hand pick up the phone and call Electricity Monster, we might be able to help you large business into a sharper rate.
+If you got all that in hand, pick up the phone and call Electricity Monster, we might be able to help your large business into a sharper rate.

 We can help compare